Unthrottled/ultra-marathon/content/nextchapter.md

 My social life is also another area of my life that has been neglected .
 While I have spent most of my time building myself up alone and in my free time, that does not mean that I am completely introverted.
 I would like to think I have these things called "social skills".
 I can hold a conversation on interesting topics, and am generally articulate with my thoughts.
-While I do not explicitly seek out social interactions, it is not I am not worn down by or scared of it either.
-Social preferences is something that I believe can be adjusted with the right attitude.
+While I do not explicitly seek out social interactions, I am not worn down by or scared of these activities either.
+Social preferences is something that I believe can be adjusted, with the right attitude.
 Meaning that I feel like I am not stuck on one end of the spectrum or the other.

 Right now, my current goal in life is to be the best version I can possibly be, and other people cannot do that for me.
 They can give me the opportunity to allow myself to go to the next level, but I am the one who has to: eat right, stay disciplined, lift heavy things, and so forth.
 Therefore, involving others seemed like unnecessary overhead.
 Becoming great was something I thought only I could give myself.

 My goal of self-actualization does not have a clearly defined end-state.
-Meaning, I have no idea if I will ever finish what I started.
+I have no idea if I will ever finish what I started.
 There will always be something else to improve on, and settling for _good enough_ will not cut it.
-There is a tricky balancing act of trying to find the right reason which will allow me to change my life's direction.
+There is a tricky balancing act in trying to find the right reason.
+Which will allow me to change my life's direction.

 Meeting new people has a lot of new challenges to overcome.
 Forming relationships is not a one-sided endeavour.
 Whereas, if I am working on just myself, I can bend reality in my favor.
 Such that no matter what I do, I can feel always like I